vaughnteegarden/slate/source/includes/_changelog.md

 ### IOS Changes

+- Added new method in Product Manager, `getAdditionalAttributes`
 - Added new method in Product Manager, allowing searching for products based on various criteria.
 - Added new method in Merchant Manager, allowing searching for merchants based on various criteria.
 - Added new, optional parameter fullName to Address object.